heimdallrj/AutoPurge-Cookies/README.md

 ### Firefox

-Install AutoPurge-Cookies directly from the [Firefox Addons Gallery](https://addons.mozilla.org/en-US/firefox/addon/autopurge-cookies/).
+Install AutoPurge-Cookies directly from the [Firefox Extensions Gallery](https://addons.mozilla.org/en-US/firefox/addon/autopurge-cookies/).

+### Chrome

 Not yet available on the Chrome Web Store.
-Install manually using the source code.
+Install manually using the source files, available [here](https://github.com/heimdallrj/AutoPurge-Cookies/releases/).

 ## How to Use